epigenelabs/inmoose/docs/source/index.rst

 To cite InMoose, please use the following reference:

-A. Behdenna, J. Haziza, C.-A. Azencott and A. Nordor.
-2020. pyComBat, a Python tool for batch effects correction in high-throughput molecular data using empirical Bayes methods. *bioRxiv*. :doi:`10.1101/2020.03.17.995431`
+A. Behdenna, M. Colange, J. Haziza, A. Gema, G. Appé, C.-A. Azencott and A.
+Nordor.
+2020. pyComBat, a Python tool for batch effects correction in high-throughput molecular data using empirical Bayes methods. *bioRxiv*.
+:doi:`10.1101/2020.03.17.995431`

 References
 ==========